BioBoost/Particula-Firmware/TTN_README.md

-# Using the Particula TTN application
+# Using the Particula TTN application (or setting up a new one)

 ## Adding the particula application to (and setting up) your TTN account

 - Make sure you have a TTN user account.
 If you don't have one yet, go to [The Things Network](https://www.thethingsnetwork.org/) and go to the 'Sign Up' page.
 - Ask one of the application administrators to add you as a 'collaborator'.
 Make sure to provide him/here with your TTN username.
 - Once they added you, go to the [TTN Console](https://console.thethingsnetwork.org/applications).
 You will find the 'particula' application there.

+If you are setting up a new TTN application, skip the second step, and on the 'applications' page in the console click the 'add application' button.

 ## Adding a new device